cheehieu/usc-auv-kill-switch/index.md

 <img src="http://niftyhedgehog.com/usc-auv-kill-switch/images/kill_switch_v2.jpg">

 ## Software
-The kill switch code monitors the magnetic sensor, and outputs a corresponding digital signal to the host processor, which feeds the enable signal to a motor control driver.
+The kill switch code monitors the on-board sensors, and outputs a corresponding digital signal to the host processor, which feeds the enable signal of the motor control driver with direct access to the robot's thrusters.

 ### Rev. 1
 The Parallax Propeller microcontroller uses a programming language called Spin.
 The core input/output code is shown below.
 I also implemented a few LED patterns for special events including a color circulation, color flickering, and random.